A Hodge-Tate decomposition with rigid analytic coefficients: Introduction

 where $\Pic_{\et,\profet}(X)$ consists of those étale line bundles that are trivialized by a pro-finite-étale cover $\widetilde{X} \rightarrow X$.
 From \emph{loc. cit}, one can also deduce a decomposition

 underlying a $p$-adic Simpson correspondence for line bundles.
 These two decompositions were later generalized \cite[Thm.
 7.3-4]{heuer2023padic} to locally $p$-divisible rigid group $G$ in place of $\G_m$, and it is shown there that it induces a $p$-adic Simpson correspondence for $G$-torsors.
-The Hodge--Tate decomposition of Theorem \ref{Theorem 0} recovers (\ref{eq: mult HT of degree 1}) and its generalizations for $G\neq \G_m$ as the special case $n=1$.
+The Hodge--Tate decomposition of Theorem \ref{Theorem 0} recovers (\ref{eq: mult HT of degree 1}) and its extensions to general $G$ as the special case $n=1$.
 Moreover, our decomposition with $n> 1$

 is new already for $\G_m$ and the author is not aware of an analogous result in complex geometry.
 We suspect that it is an instance of a higher analogue of the $p$-adic Simpson correspondence, involving étale and $v$-topological $n$-gerbes.
 We also obtain a version of the decomposition involving the étale fundamental group $\pi_1(X,x)$ in the case where $X$ is either a curve of genus $g\geq 1$ or an abeloid variety, cf. Theorem \ref{thm: case of abeloids and curves}.